Pennsylvania Germans: An Interpretive Encyclopedia

 Reading Pennsylvania Germans: An Interpretive Encyclopedia

-To read Pennsylvania Germans: An Interpretive Encyclopedia is to receive a crash course in a 300 year old culture that sees itself as distinctly American despite different ways and a separate language.
+To read Pennsylvania Germans: An Interpretive Encyclopedia is to receive a crash course in a 300-year-old culture that sees itself as distinctly American despite different ways and a separate language.
 (It’s also a culture that sees itself as quite different from later immigrants from Germany… who they perceive as being too connected to the old world….too German.)
 Yet, the book reminds us that although they may be lumped into one name, Pennsylvania Germans are not all the same.

 Fair warning, the book was never designed to be casual reading.
-Comprehensive scholarship (with footnotes, endnotes, bibliographies) make some of the chapters read like the college textbook it is.
+Comprehensive scholarship (with footnotes, endnotes, and bibliographies) makes some of the chapters read like the college textbook it is.
 That said… many of the chapters feel more “casual” and readable (fewer citations, more descriptions).
-But then, it could depend also on your level of interest in that specific topic.
-Reading the charts and graphs regarding population change weren’t exactly enthralling… but on the other hand, I truly enjoyed the essays on home arts and farming practices.
+But then, it could also depend on your level of interest in that specific topic.
+Reading the charts and graphs regarding population change wasn’t exactly enthralling… but on the other hand, I truly enjoyed the essays on home arts and farming practices.
 And I’m always up for more detailed information about the Reformation and its aftermath.
 It’s up to you to choose whether to read cover to cover, or pick and choose articles of interest…. much like you would with any encyclopedia.

 Order Your Copy Here